Human microbiome: Inflammatory bowel disease

 Inflammatory bowel disease consists of two different diseases: ulcerative colitis and Crohn's disease and both of these diseases present with disruptions in the gut microbiota (also known as dysbiosis).
 This dysbiosis presents itself in the form of decreased microbial diversity in the gut, and is correlated to defects in host genes that changes the innate immune response in individuals.

 Disorders of the gut-brain interaction

 In patients with Irritable bowel syndrome and other functional gastrointestinal disorders like abdominal bloating, studies have noted alterations in the abundance of specific bacterial groups.
 In particular, decreased levels of beneficial bacteria like Bifidobacterium and Lactobacillus; increased levels of potentially harmful bacteria like Bacteroides and Proteobacteria.
 These microbial alterations can contribute to: increased intestinal permeability ("leaky gut"), visceral hypersensitivity (increased sensitivity of the gut to stimuli), altered gut motility, immune system activation.

+Disorders of the gut–skin interaction

+A relationship between microorganisms residing in the gastrointestinal tract and skin health has long been proposed.
+As early as the early 20th century, the oral consumption of baker's yeast (Saccharomyces cerevisiae) was commercially promoted as a treatment for acne.

+Subsequent scientific studies have provided evidence supporting a gut microbiome–skin connection.
+In patients with psoriasis, depletion of Saccharomyces cerevisiae has been observed and shown to be reversible following treatment with dimethyl fumarate, suggesting a role for gut-associated fungi in disease modulation.

+Alterations in the gut microbiome have also been reported in other inflammatory skin diseases.
+For example, changes in gut microbial composition correlate with disease activity in hidradenitis suppurativa, supporting the concept of a microbiome-mediated gut–skin axis.

+The gut–skin relationship is further illustrated by extra-intestinal manifestations of chronic inflammatory bowel diseases such as ulcerative colitis and Crohn's disease.
+In these conditions, gut microbiome alterations and particularly depletion of the anti-inflammatory bacterium Faecalibacterium prausnitzii have been shown to parallel inflammatory skin disorders, including psoriasis.

+Together, these observations support the concept of a bidirectional, microbiota-driven gut–skin axis.
+This framework challenges the traditional view of the gut and skin as independent organ systems and suggests new opportunities for understanding disease mechanisms and developing therapeutic strategies that target microbial ecosystems to improve both gastrointestinal and cutaneous health.